 Dorchester Minerals, L.P. is a publicly traded Delaware limited partnership that commenced operations on January 31, 2003 upon the combination of Dorchester Hugoton, Ltd., Republic Royalty Company, L.P. and Spinnaker Royalty Company, L.P.
-Dorchester Hugoton was a publicly traded Texas limited partnership and Republic and Spinnaker were private Texas limited partnerships.
-Our common units are listed on the Nasdaq Global Market.
-American Stock Transfer & Trust Company is our Registrar and Transfer Agent.
+Dorchester Hugoton was a publicly traded Texas limited partnership, and Republic and Spinnaker were private Texas limited partnerships.
+Our common units are listed on the NASDAQ Global Select Market.
+American Stock Transfer & Trust Company is our registrar and transfer agent.
 Their address and telephone number is 59 Maiden Lane, New York, NY 10038, (800) 937-5449.
-Our executive offices are located at 3838 Oak Lawn Avenue, Suite 300, Dallas, Texas, 75219-4541 and our telephone number is (214) 559-0300.
-We do not have an Internet website.
-We will provide electronic or paper copies of our annual report on Form 10-K, quarterly reports on Form 10-Q, or current reports on Form 8-K and amendments to those reports filed or furnished to the Securities and Exchange Commission, free of charge upon written request at our executive offices.
-In this report, the term "Partnership," as well as the terms "us," "our," "we," and "its," are sometimes used as abbreviated references to Dorchester Minerals, L.P. and its related entities.
+Our executive offices are located at 3838 Oak Lawn Avenue, Suite 300, Dallas, Texas, 75219-4541, and our telephone number is (214) 559-0300.
+We have a recently established an Internet website at www.dmlp.net that only contains the last annual meeting presentation and a link to the NASDAQ website.
+You may obtain all current filings free of charge at the NASDAQ website by clicking "Real-Time SEC Filings."
+We will provide electronic or paper copies of our annual report on Form 10-K, quarterly reports on Form 10-Q, or current reports on Form 8-K and amendments to those reports filed or furnished to the Securities and Exchange Commission ("SEC") free of charge upon written request at our executive offices.
+In this report, the term "Partnership," as well as the terms "us," "our," "we," and "its" are sometimes used as abbreviated references to Dorchester Minerals, L.P. itself or Dorchester Minerals, L.P. and its related entities.

 Our general partner is Dorchester Minerals Management LP, which is managed by its general partner, Dorchester Minerals Management GP LLC.
 As a result, the Board of Managers of Dorchester Minerals Management GP LLC exercises effective control of our Partnership.
 In this report, the term "general partner" is used as an abbreviated reference to Dorchester Minerals Management LP.
 Our general partner also controls and owns, directly and indirectly, all of the partnership interests in Dorchester Minerals Operating LP and its general partner, Dorchester Minerals Operating GP LLC.
-Dorchester Minerals Operating LP owns working interests and other properties underlying our Net Profits Interests, provides day-to-day operational and administrative services to us and our general partner and is the employer of all of the employees who perform such services.
+Dorchester Minerals Operating LP owns working interests and other properties underlying our Net Profits Interests, provides day-to-day operational and administrative services to us and our general partner, and is the employer of all the employees who perform such services.
 In this report, the term "operating partnership" is used as an abbreviated reference to Dorchester Minerals Operating LP.
 Our wholly owned subsidiary, Dorchester Minerals Acquisition LP has been and may continue to be used as a vehicle through which we may acquire oil and gas properties.

-Our general partner and the operating partnership are Delaware limited partnerships and the general partner of our general partner and Dorchester Minerals Operating GP LLC are Delaware limited liability companies.
+Our general partner and the operating partnership are Delaware limited partnerships, and the general partner of our general partner and Dorchester Minerals Operating GP LLC are Delaware limited liability companies.
 These entities and our Partnership were initially formed in December 2001 in connection with the combination that occurred on January 31, 2003.
-Dorchester Minerals Acquisition LP is an Oklahoma limited partnership and Dorchester Minerals Acquisition GP, Inc. is an Oklahoma corporation that serves as its general partner.
+Dorchester Minerals Acquisition LP is an Oklahoma limited partnership, and Dorchester Minerals Acquisition GP, Inc. is an Oklahoma corporation that serves as its general partner.
 Both were formed in September 2004 in connection with an acquisition of oil and gas properties that was consummated on September 30, 2004.